Vehicle Safety Inspection by State (2026)

 The most common fail items

-Across the 16 inspection states, repair shops and state DMVs publish failure data each year.
-The pattern is consistent: roughly 1 in 6 vehicles fails the first attempt, and 4 issues cause about 70% of those failures.
+Across the 14 inspection states, repair shops and state DMVs publish failure data each year, and the same names show up at the top every time.
+Roughly 1 in 6 vehicles fails the first attempt, and four issues account for about 70% of those failures.

 1. Worn brake pads or rotors — about 22% of failures.
 Pads at or under the state minimum (often 2 mm or 3 mm of friction material) fail every time.